cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 Procedure can.
 These programs can create Spark's Resilient Distributed Dataset (RDD) by reading a Dataset and can also write RDD to a Dataset.

+In order to access a Dataset in Spark, both the key and value classes has to be serializable.
+Otherwise, Spark will fail to read or write them.
+For example, in Table Dataset, the value type is Row which is not Serializable.

 - Creating an RDD from Dataset

   - Java: